Jan21493/Linkplay/Downgrade.md

 # retrieve the status about the update/downgrade
 curl -s 'http://10.1.1.58/httpapi.asp?command=getMvRemoteUpdateStatus'
 ```
-To verify that the downgrade was sucessful, you may request the extended status from the device.
+To verify that the downgrade was sucessful, you may retrieve the extended status from the device.
 ```
 curl -s 'http://10.1.1.58/httpapi.asp?command=getStatusEx' | jq
 {